 Putting the Plan Into Action

-In this case it sounds like the family has already decided to forgo the federal perks and jump into the consolidation marketplace.
+In this case it sounds like the family has already decided to forgo the federal perks and jump into the private refinance marketplace.
+Families that have not elected to refinance should consider the many alternatives available to Parent PLUS loan borrowers in repayment.

-The key here will be to do lots of shopping around.
-This includes asking about many options with the same lender.
+The key for Steve and his son will be to do lots of shopping around.

 The important thing to remember about shopping around is that the numbers lenders give you are based strictly upon a computer program.
 This is something that is nearly impossible to negotiate.
 Instead, collect as much data as possible to find the most efficient route for paying off the loan.